abcdesktopio/docs/opsdocs/docs/faq/disable-firefox-connections.md

 - firefox
 ---

-# How to disable Mozilla Firefox automatic connections at startup
+# How to Disable Mozilla Firefox Automatic Connections at Startup

 ## Usage of policies.json

-You can specifiy firefox policies in a file called `policies.json`, you may have to create it as it is noy present by default.
+You can specify Firefox policies in a file called `policies.json`.
+You may need to create this file, as it is not present by default.

-Path to `policies.json` depending on your OS (you may have to create directories of the paths):
+Path to `policies.json` depending on your OS (you may need to create intermediate directories):

-* Windows : `C:\Program Files\Mozilla Firefox\distribution\policies.json`
+* Windows: `C:\Program Files\Mozilla Firefox\distribution\policies.json`
-* Linux : `/usr/lib/firefox/distribution/policies.json`
+* Linux: `/usr/lib/firefox/distribution/policies.json`
-* MacOS : `/Applications/Firefox.app/Contents/Resources/distribution/policies.json`
+* macOS: `/Applications/Firefox.app/Contents/Resources/distribution/policies.json`

-You can find all the policies templates, according to your firefox version, on the mozilla github page : [https://github.com/mozilla/policy-templates/releases](https://github.com/mozilla/policy-templates/releases)
+You can find all policy templates for your Firefox version on the Mozilla GitHub page: [https://github.com/mozilla/policy-templates/releases](https://github.com/mozilla/policy-templates/releases)

 ## Usage of autoconfig.js and firefox.cfg

-Some preferences cannot be set through the `policies.json` file, such as disable normandy, because of firefox restrictions.
-But we can bypass it by creating a JS file called `autoconfig.js` and a config file called `firefox.cfg`.
+Some preferences cannot be set through the `policies.json` file — for example, disabling Normandy — due to Firefox restrictions.
+These can instead be configured by creating a JavaScript file called `autoconfig.js` and a configuration file called `firefox.cfg`.

-`autoconfig.js` is used to load and execute `firefox.cfg`.
+`autoconfig.js` is responsible for loading and executing `firefox.cfg` at startup.

 ### autoconfig.js